-III.
 LEGIONELLOSIS CASES

 The U.S. Centers for Disease Control and Prevention (CDC) estimates that there are between 8,000 and 18,000 cases of Legionellosis in the U.S. every year.
-Public health officials estimate that less than ten percent of all cases are reported.
-The overall fatality rate is between 10 percent and 15 percent.
+Public health officials estimate that less than 10% of all cases are reported.
+According to the CDC, the fatality rate is approximately 10% for individuals who contract Legionnaires' disease.
 The majority of Legionellosis infections are caused by accidental contact with the bacteria in natural bodies of water such as lakes or rivers.